EstherSlabbert/tech230_AWS/automation.md

 sudo npm install -g pm2

 # Runs app
-# Stops app if already running
+# Stops app if already running so only one thing is using the port
 pm2 stop app

 # Navigates into the folder containing the app